Problem Set 1 - Due Tue, Feb 5 at 23:59

 Enter a nonnegative integer intNum: 6 The integer you entered is 6 Three times intNum is 18 6 concatenated copies of X is XXXXXX The integer remainder of 6 divided by 3 is 0 The integer quotient of 6 divided by 3 is 2 The floating point quotient of 6 divided by 3 is 2.0 The number of digits in 6 is 1 Enter a floating point number floatNum: 3.141 floatNum is 3.141 3.141 rounded to two places is 3.14 3.141 truncated to an integer is 3 3.141 rounded to an integer is 3 The maximum of 6 and 3.141 is 6

-Bud's program has numerous bugs that prevent it from working properly.
+Unfortunately, this example code has numerous bugs that prevent it from working

 ps01 folder is a file

-debugNumsFixed.py that initially is a copy of Bud's program with
+debugNumsFixed.py that initially is a copy of this program with some

-some additional header information at the top that you should fill out.
+additional header information at the top that you should fill out.
+You should

-so that ultimately it has the correct behavior.
-You should also explain the bugs and
+that ultimately it has the correct behavior.
+You should also explain the bugs

 Do not make any changes to